asilz/asilz.github.io/_posts/2024-09-19-Animation.markdown

 | 30    |1 bit   | `bool isQuaternion`        |whether the frame represents a rotation (true) or translation (false)                      |
 | 31    |1 bit   | `bool isDelta`             |whether the data is an addition upon the previous data (true) or an absolute value (false) |

+Our goal is to read the `sampleData`, but in order to know which data is contained in the `sampleData` we need to read the `subHeaders` one by one and figure out what kind of data we are reading.

+First read on of the `subHeaders`.
+The time of the frame is determined by the least significant 16 bits as shown is the table above.
+To know which bone the frame belongs to you read the next 12 bits and you will know the index.
+You use the index in `boneSymbols` to know the symbol of the bone so that you can figure out which bone in the skeleton this frame belongs to.
+Reading the last two bits will allow you to know if it is a quaternion we will be reading or a vector and whether we need to combine it with the previous value since it is a delta.

+Here is the tricky part.
+When you see a subheader, you read four values corrosponding to the header so that the next 3 times you meet the subheader.
+We can divide our subHeaders into 4 types, quaternion and delta, quaternion and non-delta, vector and delta, vector and non-delta, which depends on the 2 most significant bits in the subHeader as shown in the table above.
+If I read a vector delta header, I need to read 4 vectors and I only use the first vector.
+The next time I read a vector delta header, I do not read from the `sampleData`, but I use the second vector from the last time I read.
+This means that you only read each 4th time you read a specific type of header.

+When I said you need to read 4 vectors/quaternions, you do not simply read them as float.
+A delta vector/quaternion is stored inside 4 bytes, and a non-delta vector/quaternion is stored inside 8 bytes.
+Like I explained, you will be reading 4 vectors/quaternions at a time.
+When reading delta vector/quaternion, you will read 16 bytes (4 for each vector/quaternion as mentioned).
+The first vector/quaternion is stored in the first 4 bytes, the second vector/quaternion is stored in the next 4 bytes and so on.
+You take the 10 least significant bits in the 4 byte value and that is your x axis in the vector/quaternion, the next 11 bits are your y axis, and the next 11 bits are your z axis.
+You do this for each set of 4 bytes which will yield 4 vectors/quaternions.
+Remember that delta values need to be added unto the last value to obtain the correct transformation.
+For a non-delta value, you will be reading a total of 32 bytes for the 4 vectors/quaternions.
+The first 16 bytes work exactly as described for the delta vector/quaternion.
+The last 16 bytes provide 10 extra bits for x, 11 extra bits for y and 11 extra bits for z.
+The w axis for quaternions is calculated using the following example code

+{% highlight c %}
+w = ((1.0 - x * x) - y * y) - z * z;
+    if (w > 0.0f)
+    {
+        w = sqrtf(w);
+    }
+    else
+    {
+        w = 0.0f;
+    }
+{% endhighlight %}

+When reading a non-delta vector, you need to multiply it by `scaleVector` add `minVector`.
+When reading a delta vector, you need to multiply it by `scaleDeltaV` add `minDeltaV`.
+When reading a delta vector, you need to multiply it by `scaleDeltaV` add `minDeltaV`.
+When reading a time, you need to multiply it by 1.525902e-05 and `timeScale`.
+All these values are inside `CompressedSkeletonPoseKeys2Header`.
+For a non-delta quaternion, the values are as follows
+{% highlight c %}
+scaleQuaternion = {1.3487e-06, 3.371749e-07, 3.371749e-07};
+deltaQuaternion = {0.7071068, 0.7071068, 0.7071068};
+{% endhighlight %}

+You keep reading subHeaders until you reach the end of `CompressedSkeletonPoseKeys2`.
+You know should have multiple frames for several bones which you can use to render an animation or convert to a different format.